paxful/CoinBack.io/readme.md

 **Before continuing, get yourself familiar with [Laravel 4](http://laravel.com/docs/4.2/introduction)**

+Moreover simple dependency injection was used in some places and some necessary unit testing has been done.

 ### Installations
 1. Clone this project
 2. By Laravel convention you have to create `.env.*php` files in your local/staging/production environments.
 More details about it [here](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration)